 Dr. Robert Roberge, a UNM exercise physiologist, has done extensive research on this subject.
-He wrote an article on the webpage of the university's paper www.dailylobo.com on the effects of water vs. sports drinks.
+He wrote an article on the web page of the university's paper, www.dailylobo.com on the effects of water vs. sports drinks.
 His study ran from 1999 through 2004, researching Gatorade's claim that it is superior to water in the ability to hydrate the body.
-If the weights are the same, it is obvious that Gatorade is thought to rehydrate better is because of the carbohydrates in the drinks, which aids the small intestine in absorbing water in the body.
-The body absorbs water seven times faster with carbohydrates, but according to Dr. Roberge, there is no more evidence that the body is able to retain the water.
+If the weights are the same, it is obvious that Gatorade isn't retained any better than water.
+The reason that Gatorade is thought to rehydrate better is because of the carbohydrates in the drinks, which aids the small intestine in absorbing water in the body.
+The body absorbs water 7 times faster with carbohydrates, but according to Dr. Roberge, there is no more evidence that the body is able to retain the water.

 After the research where the subjects drank the water and the Gatorade, the subjects ran to the bathroom just as fast.
-The research showed that Gatorade provides athletes with carbohydrates needed during exercise, but unless a person is going to exercise strenuously for 90 minutes, consuming carbohydrates is self-defeating.
-He also said that there is no reason for people to ingest a drink that is basically water.
-You can make the same drink out of sugar and Kool-Aid, and then add table salt.
-It is effectively the same for 1/5th of the cost of Gatorade.
+The research showed that the Gatorade provides the athletes with carbohydrates needed during exercise, but unless a person is going to exercise strenuously 90 minutes, consuming carbohydrates is self-defeating.
+He said that there is no reason for people to ingest a drink that is basically water.
+You can make the same drink out of Kool-Aid and sugar and then add table salt.
+It is effectively the same as $1/5^{th}$ of the cost of Gatorade.

 Gatorade's Sport Science Institute's website states that water quenches the thirst, but it isn't an effective hydrator, because it prematurely satisfies thirst.
 The study showed that most people don't drink enough water during exercise, and the fluids in their bodies are constantly depleted during urination.
 The salt in Gatorade maintains their desire to keep drinking it.
 Dr. Roberge says that the same argument against water used by the company applies to sports drinks.
 The argument is valid for both water and Gatorade.
-Dr. Roberge surmises that (exercise scientists) are improving in integrity and accuracy of science.
+Dr. Roberge surmises that (exercise scientists) are improving in integrity and science.

 Mr. Peter Lui, representing the soko.com health and fitness link states that sweating is the body's mechanism for cooling down, which is triggered by heavy activity and heat.
 The higher sweat production occurs during exercise.
 As sweat rises to the skin, larger amounts of water, sodium chloride and potassium are brought to the surface.
-The loss of these electrolytes decreases the athletic effectiveness, since the loss of sodium chloride and water dehydrates the body.
+The loss of those electrolytes decreases athletic effectiveness, since the loss of sodium chloride and water dehydrates the body.
 The most important thing to know is the amount of sweat produced is equally proportionate to the amount of energy used up.
 It is when the body loses fluids that the debate between water and the sports drinks comes to the fore.

 Other variations contain fewer carbohydrates, more vitamins, more electrolytes and caffeine.
 Both drinks boast that they can help the body to work harder and more effectively during exercise by replacing electrolytes as you lose them and enabling your body to drink more liquid.
 Drinking more liquids quickens rehydration.
 Gatorade claims that its drink does it better than water.
-The real truth is that sports drinks are more effective if you're planning to take part in an extreme exercise event for long periods of time, like a triathlon or marathon runs.
+The real truth is that sports drinks are more effective if you're planning to take part in an extreme exercise program for long periods of time, like triathlon or marathon runs.